arckit-build

 "Examine your system-reminder messages — they enumerate the skills available in this conversation.
 Return exactly one line:

-- if the list contains (or any other skill).
+if the list contains

+otherwise.
 Do NOT invoke any skill.
 Do NOT call any tool other than reading your own context."

 This is a metadata check, not a skill invocation — it should complete in seconds.
 If the response is